BIGmindz/ChainBridge/docs/ml/AT02_OUTPUT_CONTRACT.md

 ## 8. Regulator-Safe Summary

-- This contract ensures that for every accessorial claim, ChainIQ and ALEX receive:
+- This contract ensures that for every accessorial claim, ChainIQ and 🟢 ALEX receive:
   - A **numeric fraud probability**
   - A **confidence estimate**

+---

+🩷 **MAGGIE** — Chief AI Architect
   - A **clear explanation** of the decision
   - A **counterfactual suggestion** where applicable
   - A **governance-ready action recommendation**